danielyou0230/danielyou0230.github.io/_posts/2015-02-23-reading---quick-summary-of-spark.md

 comments: True
 ---

-This blog is basically a high level summary for a 3 minutes presentation to lead the audience to have a intuition about what Spark is and how it achieve efficient and fault-tolerant in-memory computing.
+This article is basically a high level summary for a 3 minutes presentation that lead the audience to have a intuition about what Spark is and how it achieve efficient and fault-tolerant in-memory computing.

 ## Intro